 On 1 December 2019, new laws to improve swimming pool and spa safety came into effect in Victoria.
 They introduce new registration, inspection and certification requirements for property owners.

-These regulations have been rolled out state-wide by the VBA, the State Government’s regulator for Victorian building and plumbing agencies.
+These regulations have been rolled out state-wide by the Victorian Building Authority, the State Government’s regulator for Victorian building and plumbing agencies.

 • The new laws apply to swimming pools and spas that are capable of holding more than 300mm (30cm) of water.